 Debbie Larson received her BA from the University of Pennsylvania, where she studied economics and mathematics.
 She worked for many years as an economic analyst and as a network and computer support specialist.
 More recently, she worked as an outreach educator for RiverQuest.
 She is a member of the Shale and Public Health Committee of the League of Women Voters.

-Beth Weinberger, MPH, PhD – Research and Communications Specialist
+Beth Weinberger, MPH, PhD – Director of Research and Policy

-Beth Weinberger received her Masters in Public Health from the University of Michigan and a PhD in Political Science from Yale University.
+Beth Weinberger received her MPH from the University of Michigan and PhD in political science from Yale University.
 She began her career in direct service maternal-child health but has since focused primarily on research and consulting.
-Ms. Weinberger was a research associate at Yale University’s Institution for Social & Policy Studies where her research focused on civic engagement.
+Beth was a research associate at Yale University’s Institution for Social & Policy Studies where her research focused on civic engagement.
 She has also provided research consulting and freelance writing services for non-profit and other organizations including Environmental and Human Health, Inc., the Community Foundation for Greater New Haven, and Farnam Associates.
-Along with Celia Lewis she has formed the environmental health consulting firm, Thimble Creek Research.
+Along with Celia Lewis, she has formed the environmental health consulting firm, Thimble Creek Research.

 Interns, Graduate Assistants, Fellows

 For information about EHP’s current job openings, visit our careers page or contact us at info [at] environmentalhealthproject.org.

 Norman Anderson, MPH - Scientific and Community Advisory Committee Chair

 Professor of Robotics, the Robotics Institute, Carnegie Mellon University

 Senior Communications Specialist at Booz Allen Hamilton

 Owner, Tree Climbing Colorado